-We will pay fifty percent of the expenses incident to the registration, offering and sale of the shares of common stock to the public hereunder other than commissions, fees and discounts of underwriters, brokers, dealers and agents.
-The remaining fifty percent of the costs will be borne by the selling stockholders which are parties to the Stock Options Agreement, dated July 9, 2004.
-We estimate that the expenses of the offering to be borne by us will be approximately \$35,000.
-The estimated offering expenses consist of: a SEC registration fee of \$200, printing expenses of \$1,000, accounting fees of \$3,000, legal fees of \$30,000 and miscellaneous expenses of \$800.
+We will pay all of the expenses incident to the registration, offering and sale of the shares of common stock to the public hereunder other than commissions, fees and discounts of underwriters, brokers, dealers and agents.
+If any of these other expenses exists, we expect the selling stockholders to pay these expenses.
+We have agreed to indemnify Cornell Capital Partners and its controlling persons against certain liabilities, including liabilities under the Securities Act.
+We estimate that the expenses of the offering to be borne by us will be approximately \$85,000, as well as retention of 5% of the gross proceeds received under the Standby Equity Distribution Agreement.
+In addition, we engaged Spartan Securities, a registered broker-dealer, to advise us in connection with the Standby Equity Distribution Agreement.
+For its services, Spartan Securities Corporation received 27,278 shares of our common stock on June 6, 2005 under the Standby Equity Distribution Agreement.
+The offering expenses consisted of: a SEC registration fee of \$471, paid in July, 2005, printing expenses of \$2,500; accounting fees of \$15,000; legal fees of \$50,000 and miscellaneous expenses of \$17,029.
 We will not receive any proceeds from the sale of any of the shares of common stock by the selling stockholders.
+We will, however, receive proceeds from the sale of common stock under the Standby Equity Distribution Agreement.